ylab-hi/segmeter/README.md

 docker exec <container_id> segmeter <args>
 ```

 ## Singularity

-Segmeter is provided as docker container that can be used using `docker pull yanglabinfo/segmeter`.
-Consequently, this can be also used
+Segmeter is provided as docker container that can be pulled using `singularity pull docker://yanglabinfo/segmeter`, which creates the `segmeter_latest.sif` file.
+Consequently, this can be used with `singularity exec segmeter_latest.sif segmeter <args>`.